 As we can see in the excess supply graph, when a minimum wage is fixed at a higher rate than the market clearing rate, we get a situation of unused labor.
 At a wage of pf, those people who find work are better off, as illustrated by the gray box, which is a transfer of surplus from employers (consumers) to workers because of the higher wage.

 However, the quantity of workers demanded falls due to the extra cost, and this is illustrated by the lower quantity of qf compared to q*.
-Potential workers, on the other hand, will increase because more people are attracted to the labor market by the prospect of higher wages, so the quantity of jobs demanded rises to q.
+Potential workers, on the other hand, will increase because more people are attracted to the labor market by the prospect of higher wages, so the quantity of workers supplied rises to q.

 Excess supply in the labor market is equal to q - qf, and this shows the quantity of unemployed workers i.e. the number of potential workers who want to work but cannot find a job.

-Also note that, with qf less than q*, there is a deadweight loss (DWL 2) to producers (workers) who were previously employed at the lower market clearing rate, but are now effectively priced out of the market and made redundant.
+Also note that, with qf less than q*, there is a deadweight loss (DWL) to workers who were previously employed at the lower market clearing rate, but who are now effectively priced out of the market and made redundant.

-DWL 1 represents lost surplus for employers.
-This is the surplus that they used to make from the workers at the old market clearing price of p*, but who cannot now be profitably employed due to the higher minimum wage of pf.
+DWL, in the graph, represents lost surplus for both workers and employers.
+Employers used to make a surplus from the larger number of workers it employed at the old market clearing price of p*, but now they have to pay the higher wage of pf.

-In the previous example of excess supply in the labor market, the deadweight losses to society were significant, but imagine how much worse it would have been if the unemployed workers had actually been given all the jobs that they wanted, but then never gotten paid!
+In the previous example of excess supply in the labor market, the deadweight losses to society were significant, but imagine how much worse it would have been if the unemployed workers had actually been given all the jobs that they wanted, but had not produced anything of value over and above that which they produced with qf workers.

-In this situation the deadweight losses would have been far higher, and the extra red DWL 2 areas illustrated below would represent the extra losses.
+In this situation the deadweight losses would have been far higher, and the DWL area illustrated below would represent the extra losses.

-Now, this is not likely to occur in the labor market because people won't work for free, but there are plenty of other markets where this can happen, and does happen, when the government imposes a price that is higher then the market clearing rate.
+Believe it or not, there are plenty of markets where this can happen, and does happen, when the government imposes a price that is higher then the market clearing rate.

-Imagine, for example, that farmers are told that the price for wheat after the next harvest will be fixed at pf, as in the diagram above.
-Those farmers might reasonably expect to sell all of their output at that price since each farm is small, producing only a tiny fraction of overall output in the market, and it has always managed to sell all of its output before.
+Imagine, for example, that farmers are told that the price for wheat after the next harvest will be fixed at pf, as in the graph above, and that all of their output will be purchased.

-The new higher fixed price for wheat simply encourages these farmers to produce a larger crop in order to maximize profits.
-Therefore, buoyed by the higher price, total supply in the wheat market will increase in all the way to q.
-Unfortunately for the farmers, consumers do not wish to purchase this much wheat at such an artificially high price, and their demand falls to qf.
+The new higher fixed price for wheat encourages these farmers to produce a larger crop in order to maximize profits.
+Therefore, buoyed by the higher price, total supply in the wheat market will increase all the way to q.
+Unfortunately for society, consumers do not wish to purchase this much wheat at such an artificially high price, and their demand falls to qf.

 Whilst this might sound like an abstraction from reality, it is actually common practice for many governments to pursue this kind of insane policy.
-The losses do not fall on the shoulders of farmers however, they fall to the taxpayers because they are forced to pay subsidies to the farmers for all the excess supply.
+The losses accrue to consumers and taxpayers, because they are forced to pay higher prices, and subsidies to the farmers for all the excess supply.
 For evidence of this, check out the link below to the EU Butter Mountain.

 Sources: